joshuaeckroth/cse230-website/lecture/input-output.markdown

 cin >> p;
 {% endhighlight %}

-The function `cin` only collects input up to the first space or newline.

-`cin` can be used to obtain multiple inputs.
+`cin` only collects input up to the first space or newline.
+It can be used to obtain multiple inputs.
 It knows when to delimit (i.e. start looking for the next input) when it reaches a space or newline (or tab).

 Here's the same example as above, but using just one `cin`: